informeto/log-trailer/README.md

 ```

 If you want to test the streamer, you can also use writeLogs script, just mention files you want the writer to add logs to.
-By default it adds 20 lines to the log file
+By default it adds 20 lines to the log file.
+The files are written under logs/ directory

 ```
 sh writeLogs.sh one.log two.log three.log